Loading…

 Useful AI in AEC layers on top of CAD and BIM platforms (Revit, ArchiCAD, MicroStation), specification systems (NATSPEC, Specifi), document management, and project comms platforms.

 NATSPEC-style specifications, performance reports, condition assessments, and design statements are repetitive senior-time work.
-AI can produce structured drafts that the architect or engineer reviews and signs.
+AI can produce structured drafts that the architect or engineer reviews and signs — the same draft-then-verify discipline that safety-critical sectors like aviation and airlines apply to their documentation.
 The win is recovered design time without compromising specification accuracy.

 Planning submissions, SEPP and DCP-aligned reports, environmental statements, and council response drafting consume significant senior time.
 AI can produce draft narrative and compliance-mapping; the responsible practitioner verifies against the actual code provisions.